BigFM

-Big FM is a German radio network that consists of three regional radio stations: bigFM Der Neue Beat in Baden-Württemberg, bigFM Hot Music Radio in Rhineland-Palatinate and bigFM Saarland in Saarland.
+BigFM is a German radio network that consists of three regional radio stations: bigFM Der Neue Beat in Baden-Württemberg, bigFM Hot Music Radio in Rhineland-Palatinate and bigFM Saarland in Saarland.
 The format is Rhythmic CHR, and the network specialises in pop, rock, dance, hip-hop and rap.
-Talk shows are also featured late at night that mainly focuses on young people's issues and stories, and broadcast weeknights from midnight - 2 am (Nightlounge) and Sunday from 10:45 pm - midnight (Night Talk).
+Talk shows are also featured late at night that mainly focuses on young people's issues and stories, and broadcast weeknights from midnight – 2 am (Nightlounge) and Sunday from 10:45 pm - midnight (Night Talk).

+History

+On 20 July 2023 Rob Green began hosting the digital station BigFM Dance Radio."

+On 8 August 2023 bigFM launched the innovative AI-produced webstream.
+This pioneering project marks a significant milestone in the broadcasting industry. bigGPT is an AI-generated audio experience for Germany, featuring only synthetic voices, AI-generated content, and the bigGPT Top 40 of the most-streamed songs on the web."

-Frequencies
+FM Frequencies

 Today bigFM is the biggest private radio station for young people in Germany with 2.5 million weekly listeners.
 In addition, 11 million people are aware of the station's existence.